BAkinmarin/the-cleaning-hack/README.md

 Source of all the icons used in this project.

 #### Google Fonts
 Used to define the fonts used in the project (with the exclusion of the company logo).
-Also used to compate and pair font-styles.
+Also used to compare and pair font-styles.

 #### Favicon.io
-Used to generate a favicon for the existing logo.
+Used to generate a favicon using the existing logo.

 #### Convert.io and Freeconvert.com
-Used in the conversion of files from jpeg and png to webp to aid in faster webpage loading.
+Used to convert jpeg and png files to webp for faster webpage loading.

 ## Testing
-Project testing was done manually by myself, my partner, my sister and a couple friends from the Slack community.
-This was necessary to determine the usability, stability and responsiveness of the website and to gauage if the website is user-friendly.
+Project testing was done manually by myself, the business owner, and a handful of family and friends from the Slack community.
+This was necessary to determine the usability, stability and responsiveness of the website and to gauage user-friendliness.

 ### Testing Phase